tfairclough/Project-2-API-React-App/README.md

                                                             toggleInputFieldOff={this.toggleInputFieldOff}/>}
     ```

 - Created an input page that overlays the screen when called.
-When called using the edit button this pre-populated with the existing data, otherwsie it initiated blank
+When called using the edit button this pre-populated with the existing data, otherwsie it initiated blank.

 ## Challenges
 - - -

-- Dynamic Components: <br>
+- Dynamic Input Page: <br>
-  Allowing components to dynamically change depnding on the state.
+  I wanted to allow components of the input page to dynamically change depending on a purpose.
 It allowed me to avoid duplicating code and resuse components with minor adjustments.
 This was particularly challenging when I attmepted to re-use the input page for both new entries and to edit existing entries.
 I ended up using state to track every input indiviudally, something which I would refactor into an object in the future.

 - File Uploads <br>
   This was my first project using file uploads.
-Although the initial upload was easy to configure, I found it difficult to get those files to consistently work with the exisitng data structures.
-Getting the orginal file to pre-load into the input when a User went to edit an existing entry became problemtatic.
+Although the initial upload was easy to configure, I found it difficult to get those files to consistently work with the exisitng data structures of the API.
+Getting the orginal file to pre-load into the input field when a User went to edit an existing entry became problematic.

 ##  Future Improvments